01Sample auditInspect the output

 Output needed

-A review packet with context summary, open items, proposed agenda, source list, missing facts, and final reviewer notes.
+A review packet with context summary, open items, proposed agenda, and source list.
+It also needs missing facts and final reviewer notes.

 AI task boundary